-Mistassiniy School offers a grade 7 to grade 12 program in the community of Wabasca.
-Enrolment at Mistassiniy School has increased from 261 students in 2019 to 311 students in 2023.
-Enrolment is projected to peak at around 343 students in the next 2 to 3 years, and then decline over the next 10 years to 237 students.
-Grade 7 enrolment is from grade 6 students at St. Theresa and Pelican Mountain schools.
+Mistassiniy School offers a grade 7 to grade 12 program in the community of Wabasca. enrollment at Mistassiniy School increased from 261 students in 2019 to 311 students in 2023.
+With the opening of a second high school in the area enrolment has declined to 212. enrollment is projected to peak in the next 2 to 3 years and then decline over the next 10 years.
+Grade 7 enrolment is primarily from grade 6 students at St. Theresa school.
 This enrolment projection is based on known demographics and economic activity in the area.

-The community of Wabasca is located 186 kilometres north of Athabasca, Alberta, 130 kilometres east of Slave Lake.
-According to the federal census, there were 1,480 residents in 2016 in Wabasca, and the population increased to 1,594 residents (+7.7%) in 2021.
+The community of Wabasca is located 186 kilometres north of Athabasca, Alberta, 130 kilometres east of

+Slave Lake.
+According to the federal census, there were 1,480 residents in Wabasca in 2016, and the population increased to 1,594 residents (+7.7%) in 2021.
 Wabasca is a rapidly growing community fueled by increased activity in the oil sands and in forestry.

-Northland School Division has completed a replacement for Mistassiniy School in February 2024.
-The \$31.4 million school is designed for 400 students.
+Northland School Division completed a replacement for Mistassiniy School in February 2024.
+The new \$31.4 million school is designed for 400 students.